justin-napolitano/data-blog/content/blog/carbon-shipping-projections/index.md

 ## Introduction

-I produced an earlier [report](https://blog.jnapolitano.io/wells-near-ports/) that identified potential ports that may be suitable terminals for carbon imports into the united states for storage or industrial applications.
+I produced an earlier [report](https://blog.jnapolitano.io/wells-near-ports/) that identified potential ports that may be suitable terminals for carbon imports into the United States for storage or industrial applications.

 Following this report I became interested in what the annual cost to ship super critical co2 could be.
 In this report, I analyze the results of a Monte Carlo simulation that projects the annual cost of shipping carbon across the atlantic from Europe to the United States.